While applying for CNC status

 - The IRS will continue to charge monthly late payment penalties and interest on your account.

-If the IRS places your account in currently not collectable status
+If the IRS places your account in CNC status

 - The IRS may keep your tax refunds and apply them to your debt.